 Commencement ceremonies for the awarding of degrees to candidates are held at the end of the spring semester and at the end of the fall semester on the dates listed in the University Calendar.
-Students graduating in August may participate in either the May or December commencement exercises.
-All other circumstances must be approved by the College.
+Students graduating in August may participate the December commencement exercise.

 Graduates are expected to participate in commencement.
 Information and instructions concerning commencement will be e-mailed to each candidate prior to graduation.
 Please see the Graduation and Commencement page for additional details.